 By the time the mush of food had completely left my mouth I was near the spire.
 The wind whipped at my cloak again, and my mask jostled loose.
 The mask fell down into the tower and I felt my identity vanish with it.
 I paused to prepare to jump after it, and the wind with another gust pushed it through a window.
 It was gone.
 I resolved to make another one if I made it out of The Blade alive, but I first had to make it out alive, and not through the portal carried by some Reykata.
 With a new sense of vigor I pulled myself up the tether up to the continent.
 This time I dared to look around, since I was still alive and it was much easier to climb a tether than it was to run across a supply cable a few hundred meters in the air.
 No Reykata had seen me yet, so I maintained hope that I could launch a small craft still unseen.
 The craft I found resembled compacted trash more than anything else — Sha’an had never been proficient designers — but perhaps in this case floating in what appeared to be a pile of trash through space would be another blessing.
 I had enough food to last perhaps two weeks before malnourishment began.

-In three weeks time I would land on [LOCATION REDACTED FOR AUTHOR’S SAFETY] within Parallelium.
+In three weeks time I would land on what I know now as [LOCATION REDACTED FOR AUTHOR’S SAFETY] within Parallelium.
 My craft had landed in a body of water, sparing me from death upon impact, but I was badly dehydrated and malnourished from my journey, along with badly burned from the heat of atmospheric entry.
 It took the better part of 932 to recover and now I present the story of yet another fall of the Sha’an to you, readers.